jahidulpabelislam/contribution-counters/README.md

     If you only want to get repos or commits after a particular date (Also can be used to minimise API requests if you know you haven't contributed to any repos before this date)

     -   `fromDate`: A datetime string used to only return repos and/or commits after this date (ISO-8601 Date/timestamp (YYYY-MM-DDTHH:mm:ss.sssZ))

+    Only for GitLab

+    -   `minRepoAccessLevel`: An enum value used to only get repos with this access level or greater, see [here](https://docs.gitlab.com/ee/api/members.html) (int:default=30)[10, 20, 30, 40,50]

 3. Start the counter with the following: